paul-eff/MinecraftOfflineOnlineConverter/README.md

 Whilst it was thoroughly tested on my own servers, there is always the chance that a bug might occur!

 If you need this application for a lower Minecraft and/or Java version, please leave me a message or issue :)!

-# TODO

-- JavaDoc the whole project
-- Make version with GUI

 # Remark